 Calibration is the final step in the weighting.
 In this step, the weights of sample are adjusted so that the survey estimates of population agree with external population estimates.
+The independent population estimates used in the Q1 2023 were based on 2021 Mid-year population estimates produced by the Population and Housing Division.
+Population estimates based on the 2022 Census had yet to be finalized and released.

 As part of the 2022 LFS transformation, since Q2 2021 a raking ratio methodology has been used for the final stage calibration step.
-In Q4 2022 and moving forward the following population controls will be used for the calibration step:
+From Q4 2022, the following population controls were used in the calibration step: